jtfrom9/ucb-cli/README.md

 You can update the ShareLink expiration date with the `share create` command.

-Below specify the expiration date to `2024-04-01` of the latest builds of `main` target group.
+Below specify the expiration date of the latest builds of `main` target group to `2024-04-01` .

 ```
 $ ucb-cli share create main 2024-04-01